smart-data-lake/smart-data-lake/docs/Reference.md

 A fail condition can be specified on Actions to fail execution if a certain condition is not met.
 The condition must be specified as spark sql expression, which is evaluated as where-clause against a dataframe of metrics.
 Available columns are dataObjectId, key, value.
 To fail above sample log in case there are no records written, specify `"dataObjectId = 'tgt1' and key = 'records_written' and value = 0"`.

+By implementing interface StateListener  you can get notified about action results & metrics.
+To configure state listeners set config attribute `global.stateListeners = [{className = ...}]`.